mojombo/grit/README.txt

   repo = Repo.new("/Users/tom/dev/grit")

-In the above example, the directory /Users/tom/dev/grit is my working repo and contains the .git direcotyr.
+In the above example, the directory /Users/tom/dev/grit is my working repo and contains the .git directory.
 You can also initialize Grit with a bare repo.

   repo = Repo.new("/var/git/grit.git")